mc-tau-ui/tau-docs/docs/builtin-comps/clip.md

 - Clips the child component to a given size and offset

 ## Builder Parameters
-1. `size` (Optional):
+1. `size` (Optional)
-    - The size of the clip, anything outside will not be rendered
+    - The size of the clip, anything outside will not be rendered.
     - Default: the full child size
-2. `offset` (Optional):
+2. `offset` (Optional)
-    - The offset of the clip starting from the top-left corner of the child
+    - The offset of the clip starting from the top-left corner of the child.
     - Default: (0, 0)
-3. `child`:
+3. `child`
-    - The `UIComponent` to be clipped
+    - The `UIComponent` to be clipped.

 ## Size Behaviour
 - Minimum